 Check out the Registrar's guide to enrolling as a transfer student.
 You should additionally utilize your Academic Requirements report to see how your prior courses fit into your degree.
 If Academic Requirements is not assigning a course to a particular requirement - and you think that it should be - send us an email at firstname.lastname@example.org for further review!

-Four-Year students are eligible to add a minor to their program, but should be aware of the following:
+Four-Year students are eligible to add a minor or embedded certificate to their program, but should be aware of the following:

 2. Students may not declare a minor within the same field in which they are already pursuing a teachable subject area.